Overseas Institutional Visits

 • OIVs must be student led; students are expected to structure the visit with a clearly defined and developed programme of events and meetings to provide a clear justification for the expenditure and value of the visit.

-• Visits must be to a Higher Education institution, or an organisation with a substantive research office.
+• Visits must be to a higher education institution, or an organisation with a substantive research office.

-• All applications must include a letter of support from the intended host institution, which should not only indicate their willingness to host the applicant but also detail how they will support the candidates activities.
+• All applications must include a letter of support from the intended host institution, which should not only indicate their willingness to host the applicant but also detail how they will support the candidate’s activities.

 • All visits are dependent upon the travel advice from the Foreign, Commonwealth & Development Office (FCDO).